thoughtworks-jumpstart/jumpstart/testing-and-tdd/testing-with-mocks.md

 If you find yourself calling .mockReset\(\) on multiple mocks, there is a command that let you reset all mocks in one line: `jest.resetAllMocks()`.

 ## Creating spies on existing functions

-Sometimes, you may not need to change the implementation/behavior of some function, you just want to keep an eye on it and check if it's called as expected.

-In that case, you can use [`jest.spyOn`](https://jestjs.io/docs/en/jest-object#jestspyonobject-methodname) to create a spy on the given function.
+In order to monitor the interaction between the system under tests and its dependencies (without mocking), you can use [`jest.spyOn`](https://jestjs.io/docs/en/jest-object#jestspyonobject-methodname) to create a spy on the given function.
 After you finish testing, you can also call `mockRestore` to restore the original implementation.

 In the example below, you can put a spy on `play` function in the video and check it's called with you call `playMovie` function.